-The processing and analysis of the materials recovered during these excavations took place in the Research Laboratories of Archaeology at University of North Carolina at Chapel Hill, mostly from July to December of 2013.
-Subsequent months were mainly devoted to preparing this report.
+The processing and basic analysis of the materials recovered during these excavations took place in the Research Laboratories of Archaeology at University of North Carolina at Chapel Hill, mostly from July to December of 2013.
+Subsequent months were devoted to additional ceramic studies, an analysis of J. Ashley Sibley's collection from Smith Creek, and preparing this report.